Marion Barons

 The Marion Barons were a minor league professional ice hockey team in the International Hockey League during the 1953–54 season.
 The Barons were based in Marion, Ohio, played at Veterans Memorial Coliseum, and were a farm team of the Cleveland Barons.
-The Barons placed second in the league their only season, and featured four players who reached the National Hockey League; Armand Delmonte, Ott Heller, Johnny Ingoldsby and Tony Poeta.
+The Barons placed second in the league their only season, and featured four players who at one point in their careers reached the National Hockey League; Armand Delmonte, Ott Heller, and Tony Poeta.